-You now have the chance to evaluate non-verbal signs exactly like you would in person.
+You now have the chance to evaluate non-verbal signs exactly make the scheduling experience fun like you would in person.
 You’ll be pleased you saw a red flag before making an offer if a candidate claims to be sociable and have good customer service abilities but won’t smile or make eye contact.

 Not everyone is cut out for the independence that remote work demands.
 On paper, a candidate could seem competent for the position, but in the less formal setting of a virtual team, he may struggle.

 Because of this, you should ask direct questions that elicit behavioral attributes like self-discipline and time management.
 Good behavioral interview questions include the following examples:

 - What serves as your main source of inspiration?

 - Describe an instance when you had to finish an assignment with little to no guidance.

 - How did you manage to stay focused?

 - Multiple deadlines must frequently be balanced at once in this position.
 What qualifies you for this job?
 Can you offer an illustration?